jmueller209/WIKI_PDA/docs/database_architecture.md

 ### 3.1 QID Search Index

-The QID index bridges the gap between a generic concept identifier (QID) and the actual storage layer.
+The QID index connects a generic concept identifier (QID) and the actual storage layer.
 When a primary search index yields a target QID, the API uses this index to find all concrete instances of that concept across different languages and projects (e.g., English Wikipedia vs. German Wikipedia).

-The QID search index consists of two distinct components laid out sequentially in the binary:
+The QID search index consists of two distinct components:
 1. **The Hash Map (Lookup Table):** Maps an integer QID to a range within the row table.
 2. **The Index Row Table:** A contiguous array of records pointing to the actual metadata and content payloads on disk.